AdrienChampion/induction_for_dummies/src/bmc/readme.md

 Thankfully, we have an SMT solver to do this.
 Can we actually explore the reachable state space and look for a falsification given what we have seen so far?

-A first approach to doing this would be to write a bunch of assertions that are satisfiable iff there exists such a counterexample trace of some arbitrary length.
+A first approach to doing this would be to write a bunch of assertions that are satisfiable if and only if there exists such a counterexample trace of some arbitrary length.
 Unfortunately, we cannot really do this as unrolling is a manual process: we declare state `i`, then assert the relation between state `i-1` and state `i`.
 We cannot write a finite number of assertions that encode an arbitrary number of unrollings for the SMT solver to reason about.
 You can go ahead and try it, but it will not work.
 At least not without quantifiers (`∀`, `∃`), which would not scale well at all.

 \
 \